chriscorrea/dotfiles/README.md

 ## iTerm Configuration
 1. Launch iTerm
 2. Type CMD+i and navigate to colors tab
-3. Load presets and import `base16.dark.256.itermcolors`
+3. Load presets and import *.itermcolors file from */iterm2*